HEnquist/camilladsp/FAQ.md

 - I only have filters with negative gain, why do I get clipping anyway?

-  If all filters have negative gain, then the
-  It's not very intuitive, but the peak amplitude can actually increase when you apply filters that only attenuate.
+  It's not very intuitive, but the peak amplitude can actually increase even though you apply filters that only attenuate.

   The signal is a sum of a large number of frequency components, and in each particular sample some components will add to increase the amplitude while other decrease it.